-Chocolate Vegan Cake | Sugar-Free
+Chocolate Vegan Cake | Refined Sugar-Free

 This post may contain affiliate links.
 Read my full disclosure here.

-This beautifully decadent Chocolate Cake recipe is not only amazingly delicious, but it also happens to be vegan and completely refined sugar-free.
+This beautifully decadent Vegan Chocolate Cake recipe is not only amazingly delicious, but it also happens to be vegan and completely refined sugar-free.
 It’s perfect for birthdays, parties, and holidays!

 healthy chocolate cake with slice missing on silver plate topped with berries